Analogue terrestrial television in the United Kingdom: Channel 5

 A fifth service was licensed during the 1990s and began broadcasts in 1997, called Channel 5, it has since been re-branded as Five and later back to Channel 5 in August 2010.

 The Channel 5 licence has one single licensee and provides a nationwide service.
 Compared to the other analogue broadcasters, it has relatively few public-service obligations, provision of news programming being one exception.
 Limited space within the analogue television bands meant Channel 5 had substantially reduced coverage compared to the other networks, at around 70% coverage.

 Restricted service licences

-In addition to the five national networks, a limited number of local stations were broadcast to various towns and cities under what was known as a Restricted Service Licence.
+In addition to the five national networks, a limited number of local stations were broadcast to various towns and cities under what was known as a restricted television service licence.
 These occupied channels unused by the other broadcasters that could be used without causing interference in other regions, and were frequently broadcast at a lower power than the major channels.
 Their output was mainly local, and each contract for an RSL lasted four years until 2004 when media regulator Ofcom stated that each licence will be renewed up until digital switchover.